intelagense/rwxrob/log/2021/04/10/README.md

+## Saturday, April 10, 2021, 9:28:37AM EDT <1618061317>

+"Edge Computing for Education" localized containers that do not require network access that "phone home" when network access is detected and allow local web site and applications development via local web browser access or terminal command line.

+I really need to get good at this stuff and turn SKILSTAK into a IT Specialist training organization focused on Edgy Education.
+I can see the presentation titles now, "Education on the Edge" or "Edge-U-Cation".

 ## Saturday, April 10, 2021, 9:11:45AM EDT <1618060305>

 My goal is to drag Bob along with me (and maybe iscreaman) to ISTE in